 Many Christians use the cliché “Love the sinner; hate the sin.”
 This saying is not found in the Bible in so many words; however, Jude 1:22–23 contains a similar idea: “Be merciful to those who doubt; save others by snatching them from the fire; to others show mercy, mixed with fear—hating even the clothing stained by corrupted flesh.”
 According to this, our evangelism should be characterized by mercy for the sinner and a healthy hatred of sin and its effects.

-Many Christians use the cliché “Love the sinner, hate the sin.”
-However, we must realize that this is an exhortation to us as imperfect human beings.
-The difference between us and God in regard to loving and hating is vast.
-Even as Christians, we remain imperfect in our humanity and cannot love perfectly, nor can we hate perfectly (in other words, without malice).
+We are to have compassion on sinners for whom Christ died, and we are also to keep ourselves “from being polluted by the world”—part of what constitutes “pure and faultless” religion (James 1:27).
+But we also realize that we are imperfect human beings and that the difference between us and God in regard to loving and hating is vast.
+Even as Christians, we cannot love perfectly, nor can we hate perfectly (i.e., without malice).
 But God can do both of these perfectly, because He is God.
 God can hate without any sinful intent.
-Therefore, He can hate the sin and the sinner in a perfectly holy way and still be willing to lovingly forgive at the moment of that sinner's repentance and faith (Malachi 1:3; Revelation 2:6; 2 Peter 3:9).
+Therefore, He can hate the sin and the sinner in a perfectly holy way and still lovingly forgive the sinner at the moment of repentance and faith (Malachi 1:3; Revelation 2:6; 2 Peter 3:9).